siaiav/ai-idea-generator/README.md

 ## How to Run
 1) Open Google Colab.
-2) Create a new notebook.
+2) Create a new notebook
-3) Copy the code from ai_idea_generator.ipynb into your Colab.
+3) Copy the code from ai_idea_generator.ipynb into your Colab
-4) Add your Hugging Face Access Token.
+4) Add your Hugging Face Access Token
 5) In Colab: Runtime → Change runtime type → GPU → Save
-6) Run all cells.
+6) Run all cells
 7) Type your topic and watch the model create ideas for you!

 ##  Example Usage